sahaj1997/Codefundo-/README.md

 Earthquakes carry information in the form of seismic waves(having a temporal relationship) which contain data in the form of records.
 In order to capture this important piece of information into our model we take this data and use it in LSTM network.

-In addition to this some other sources have been used to collect data from seismographs e.g. http://ds.iris.edu/ds/nodes/dmc/software/downloads/irisfetch.m/.
+In addition to this some other sources have been used to collect data from seismographs i.e. http://ds.iris.edu/ds/nodes/dmc/software/downloads/irisfetch.m/ and https://www.researchgate.net/publication/323992824_A_spectrum-based_adaptive_sampling_algorithm_for_smart_sensing#pfc.

 MODEL USED